Extraterrestrial life: Early modern period

-By the time of the late Middle Ages there were many known inaccuracies in the geocentric model, but it was kept in use because naked eye observations provided limited data.
 Nicolaus Copernicus started the Copernican Revolution by proposing that the planets revolve around the sun rather than Earth.
-His proposal had little acceptance at first because, as he kept the assumption that orbits were perfect circles, his model led to as many inaccuracies as the geocentric one.
-Tycho Brahe improved the available data with naked-eye observatories, which worked with highly complex sextants and quadrants.
-Tycho could not make sense of his observations, but Johannes Kepler did: orbits were not perfect circles, but ellipses.
-This knowledge benefited the Copernican model, which worked now almost perfectly.
-The invention of the telescope a short time later, perfected by Galileo Galilei, clarified the final doubts, and the paradigm shift was completed.
-Under this new understanding, the notion of extraterrestrial life became feasible: if Earth is but just a planet orbiting around a star, there may be planets similar to Earth elsewhere.
+Under this heliocentric view, the notion of extraterrestrial life became feasible: if Earth is but just a planet orbiting around a star, there may be planets similar to Earth elsewhere.
 The astronomical study of distant bodies also proved that physical laws are the same elsewhere in the universe as on Earth, with nothing making the planet truly special.

-The new ideas were met with resistance from the Catholic church.
-Galileo was tried for the heliocentric model, which was considered heretical, and forced to recant it.
 The best-known early-modern proponent of ideas of extraterrestrial life was the Italian philosopher Giordano Bruno, who argued in the 16th century for an infinite universe in which every star is surrounded by its own planetary system.
 Bruno wrote that other worlds "have no less virtue nor a nature different to that of our earth" and, like Earth, "contain animals and inhabitants".
-Bruno's belief in the plurality of worlds was one of the charges leveled against him by the Venetian Holy Inquisition, which tried and executed him.